COSC481W-2020Fall/IndividualTasks/nutrition_tasks.md

 - [ ] Recipe display view

 ### Jalen
-- [ ] Add the search bar back to the navigation bar
+- [ ] Add the search bar back to the navigation bar (missing test cases)
-- [ ] Link radio buttons to search bar that'll allow you to choose either a recipe or food search
+- [ ] Link radio buttons to search bar that'll allow you to choose either a recipe or food search (missing test cases)

 ## Week of Oct.
 19 to Oct.
 26
 ### Bryce and Jalen